 Long haul truck drivers face many risks while working in today’s fast paced environment.
 While some might consider the chances of being in an accident the most pressing danger to a driver, there are several other risk factors to consider.
 Lifestyle-related illnesses due to poor diet and reduced exercise are a problem in the industry and it´s not hard to understand why.
 Living healthy on the road is challenging.
 Drivers travel long distances which may require time away from home for long periods and the work in itself doesn’t always provide an opportunity for physical activity.
-However, eating healthy and staying fit is as important for you as a driver as it is for the rest of us in society.
+However, eating healthy and staying fit is as important for drivers as it is for the rest of us in society.

 The ability to keep good health and manage stress in the workplace will not only improve your physical and emotional health it will also make a difference between success and failure on the job as a driver and in your personal life.

 The new law of vocational qualification evidence- includes the health aspect